arnold-c/OutbreakDetection/manuscript/manuscript.typ

 Avoidable cases are defined as those that occur within an outbreak on and after the day of the first correct alert i.e., cases that could theoretically be prevented with a perfectly effective and timely response.
 Not all cases defined as avoidable would be in practice (due to delays in, and the imperfect nature of, responses); the specifics of operation response are beyond the scope of this work.

-We define the accuracy of the surveillance system for a given time series as the mean of the system’s PPV and sensitivity.
+We define the accuracy of the surveillance system for a given time series as the arithmetic mean of the system’s PPV and sensitivity.
-To examine the interaction of the test with the surveillance system's characteristics (i.e., testing rate, noise structure and magnitude), we varied the alert threshold, T, between 1 and 15 cases per day.
+To examine the interaction of the test with the surveillance system's characteristics (i.e., testing rate, noise structure and magnitude), we optimized the alert threshold, T, for a given "testing scenario".
-Each of the 100 simulations per scenario produces an accuracy, and we identified the optimal alert threshold, T#sub([O]), as the value that produced the highest median accuracy for a given scenario.
+Each of the 100 simulations per scenario produces an accuracy, and we identified the optimal alert threshold, T#sub([O]), as the value that produced the highest mean accuracy for a given scenario.
+To identify T#sub([O]) we implemented the TikTak multistart optimization algorithm @arnoudBenchmarkingGlobalOptimizers2023, using 100 (N) starting points (alert thresholds) selected from a Sobol' low-discrepancy sequence @sobolDistributionPointsCube1967 initialized with lower and upper bounds on the alert threshold set to 0.0 and 50.0, respectively.
+In brief, the Sobol' sequence is a deterministic, quasi-random sequence of numbers that maximizes the uniformity of the explored parameter space by approximately iteratively bisecting the parameter space @sobolDistributionPointsCube1967 @lemieuxQuasiMonteCarlo2009.
+After 100 initial alert thresholds are generated, the accuracy is evaluated and the 10 (N\*) alert thresholds (points) with the highest accuracy are retained.
+The 10 retained alert thresholds are sorted in descending order of accuracy, creating the sequence of Sobol' points ($upright(bold(s#sub[1])) dots upright(bold(s#sub[10])))$) that are used to calculate the seed points for local optimization that subsequently performed using the BOBYQA derivative-free algorithm @powellBOBYQAAlgorithmBound.
+At each iteration, i, of the local optimization phase, the starting seed is computed as the convex combination of the Sobol' point $upright(bold(s#sub[i]))$ and the parameter value (alert threshold) that produced the maximum accuracy so far ($upright(bold(p#sub[i]#super([max])))$), with increasing weight provided to the alert threshold that maximized accuracy; more information can be found in Appendix B.6 of @arnoudBenchmarkingGlobalOptimizers2023.
+The TikTak algorithm is implemented in the #link("https://github.com/tpapp/MultistartOptimization.jl")[MultistartOptimization.jl] package @pappTpappMultistartOptimizationjl2025, with local optimization (BOBYQA) implemented in the #link("https://github.com/jump-dev/NLopt.jl")[NLOpt.jl] package @johnsonNLoptNonlinearoptimizationPackage2025.

 We then compare testing scenarios at their respective optimal alert threshold.
 This allows for conclusions to be made about the surveillance system as a whole, rather than just single components.
+We also present results for optimizations based upon the harmonic mean (F-1 score) of the system's PPV and sensitivity in the Supplement (#highlight[*REF*]).

 = Results
 The threshold that maximized surveillance accuracy depends on diagnostic test characteristics, the testing rate, and the structure of the non-measles noise (@tbl_od-optimal-thresholds, @fig-alert-threshold).